prabhguron/1800_202510_BBY01/README.md

 ## Contributors
 - **Indy Grewal** - BCIT CST Student with a passion for creating user-friendly applications.
 Fun fact: Loves solving Rubik's Cubes in under a minute.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houg seplants.
+- **prabh guron** - BCIT CST Student, who loves soccer and coding on notepad

 ---